A list of characters from the Manga and Anime series Sket Dance. Beware of unmarked spoilers.

 - Cool Pet: Is an owl and thus wouldn't usually be kept as a pet.
 Lampshaded when Saaya first mentions him to the Sket Dan and they go out to collect him, assuming he's a stray dog or cat... then in the next panel they come back with Housuke perched on Bossun's arm and stumped looks on their faces.

 - Talking Animal: Is capable of talking in one chapter, thanks to one of Switch's devices!
-Though about half of his "speech" was just interference from Roman next door.
+Though about half of his "speech" is just interference from Roman next door.
 He can also spell out basic words.

 - Team Pet: Although originally obtained for Saaya's sake, the Sket Dan end up keeping him and he picks up the unofficial role as the club's pet.
 His debut story aside, he often can be seen in the clubroom, tends to be used for comedy (such as the time he started "speaking" to the club) but has also proven himself to be useful in aiding the Sket Dan's problems (such as finding house-keys that got stuck in the tree).